The herpes virus that causes cold sores is a germ you can potentially ‘catch’ when you share personal items such as makeup.

 - If those measures are not taken – run!

 Special care needs to be taken to ensure one does not contract viruses and contagious things when going about daily life.
 Washing, and cleaning brushes, and being particular about what you share are some of the best ways to avoid illness.
-See below for related makeup tools that can help you do just that.
+See below for my favorite makeup tools that can help you do this beautifully.

 Mineral Makeup – clean, new, sanitary…..and beautiful and well-priced!